Step into the amazing world of bullet journaling with this ultimate, no-fluff, bullet journal for beginners guide.

 You see, for a long time I wanted to write a post about one big creative adventure in my life and that is bullet journaling.

 It’s no secret I love to make plans (for almost everything in my life! 😀 ) and also to try out different planners and planning systems – these things go hand in hand with my planning obsession.

 I even created some printable planners for myself so I could test out how they work for me (now they’re all available in my shop), but my quest for the “perfect” planner that will meet all of my needs did not end there.

-(because, let’s be honest, there are lot of needs and it’s hard to place them all together without the clutter and mess… 😀 however, I’m still not quitting! 😉 )
+(because let’s be honest, there are a lot of needs and it’s hard to place them all together without the clutter and mess… 😀 however, I’m still not quitting! 😉 )

 Having everything in mind, it was destined that sooner or later bullet journaling would come to my planner list where I could test its possibilities.